payalchandak/llm/README.md

    - Provider models from LiteLLM's catalog (based on available API keys)
    - OpenRouter models by querying the OpenRouter API

-2. **Exact matching**: First tries to find exact matches in the catalogs (prioritizing Azure → Provider → OpenRouter)
+2. **Exact matching**: First tries to find exact matches in the catalogs (prioritizing Azure → Provider → OpenRouter).
+Model names are normalized (lowercase, whitespace removed) for matching.

 3. **LLM-based routing**: If no exact match, uses a "routing judge" LLM to decide which route to use